-The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
+The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018) (note: currently under review).
 As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school-age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-School works with agencies such as Multi-Agency Teams, Derbyshire Wish, Build Sound Minds, Changing Lives and Young Carers to support vulnerable children and their families.